Jose Miranda Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks sixth in MLB with a collective 9.8 strikeouts per nine innings.
+- The White Sox pitching staff is fifth in MLB with a collective 10.1 strikeouts per nine innings.

-- The White Sox have a 6.80 team ERA that ranks 28th across all league pitching staffs.
+- The White Sox have the 28th-ranked team ERA across all league pitching staffs (6.25).

-- White Sox pitchers combine to give up 18 total home runs at a clip of 1.8 per game (second-most in baseball).
+- White Sox pitchers combine to allow the third-most home runs in baseball (18 total, 1.6 per game).

-- Cease (1-0) starts for the White Sox, his third of the season.
+- Lynn (0-1) takes the mound for the White Sox to make his third start this season.

-- The righty last appeared on Wednesday against the San Francisco Giants, when he threw five innings, allowing one earned run while giving up one hit.
+- His last appearance came on Thursday against the San Francisco Giants, when the righty went 4 1/3 innings, surrendering eight earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.